Tornado3P9/Linux-Console-Tools/zipping-compressing-files.md

-    -t, --list                # list the content of an archive tar -tvf archive.tar.xz tar -tf archive.tar | wc -l   # (list number of files in archive) list the content of an archive and pipe '|' it into wordcount 'wc' to count the number of lines '-l'
+    -t, --list                # list the content of an archive tar -tvf archive.tar.xz tar -tf archive.tar | wc -l   # (list number of files in archive) list the content of an archive and pipe '|' it into wordcount 'wc' to count the number of lines '-l' tar tf your-archive.tar --exclude='*/*'    # display only the first directory hierarchy in a tar file tar -tf archive.tar | grep 'filename'      # look for a specific file in a tar archive

 #Add
 tar -rf archive.tar file.txt  # add `file.txt` to an existing tar archive